bionicop/Digital-Garden/Sem_6/Distributed_Database_System/Mid-Sem-22.md

 4. Fault Tolerance: DDS can replicate data across multiple nodes, ensuring system availability even in the event of node failures.
 This redundancy can also enhance overall system performance by enabling queries to be processed on multiple nodes simultaneously.
 5. Scalability: DDS can scale horizontally by adding more nodes to the system, increasing capacity and performance.

+# Q2(b) Discuss in detail the problem areas in Distributed Database Environment?